labex-labs/open-source-labs/python/python-mastery/lab-ex3-6-redefining-special-methods/en/step3.md

 # Creating a Context Manager

-A context manager is an object that defines the methods `__enter__` and `__exit__`.
-It's designed to be used with the `with` statement to set up a context for a block of code and clean up when the block exits.
+A context manager is a special type of object in Python.
+In Python, objects can have different methods that define their behavior.
+A context manager specifically defines two important methods: `__enter__` and `__exit__`.
+These methods work together with the `with` statement.
+The `with` statement is used to set up a specific context for a block of code.
+Think of it as creating a little environment where certain things happen, and when the block of code is finished, the context manager takes care of cleaning up.

-In this step, we'll create a context manager that temporarily redirects standard output (`sys.stdout`) to a file.
-This is useful when you want to capture output that would normally go to the console.
+In this step, we're going to create a context manager that has a very useful function.
+It will temporarily redirect the standard output (`sys.stdout`).
+Standard output is where the normal output of your Python program goes, usually the console.
+By redirecting it, we can send the output to a file instead.
+This is handy when you want to save the output that would otherwise just be displayed on the console.

-Create a new file called `redirect.py` with the following code:
+First, we need to create a new file to write our context manager code.
+We'll name this file `redirect.py`.
+You can create it using the following command in the terminal:

 ```bash
 touch /home/labex/project/redirect.py
 ```

-Open the file in the editor and add this code:
+Now that the file is created, open it in an editor.
+Once it's open, add the following Python code to the file:

 ```python
 import sys